Tips for Learning and Teaching

-• Use differentiated teaching, where the student remains with his/her peers, working with the same class material, but is also afforded access to differentiated materials that address the content in more depth.
+• Use differentiated teaching, where the student remains with his/her peers, working with the same class material, but is afforded access to differentiated materials that address content in more depth and/or with more breadth.

 • Exceptionally able students may be very verbal in the classroom.
 Some may want to contribute more frequently in class discussions and find it hard to understand that other students may struggle with areas that they themselves find easy.
-Encouraging the students to respect the opinions and ideas of others can assist in reducing difficulties in this area.
+Clear guidelines which seek to encourage the students to respect the opinions and ideas of others can assist in reducing difficulties in this area.

 • Encourage students to manage their own learning.
 Ask them to discern between what they did well and what they could do better in a particular project.
 Find out what aspects they are especially proud of.
 The emphasis should be on the evaluative component, rather than on the grades achieved.